aerian-studios/ignite-typescript-boilerplate/readme.md

-# Ignite Typescript Boilerplate
+# Ignite TypeScript Boilerplate

 This is an early-stage work in progress.
 Currently it will build and run the starter app, though there are lots of missing typings.

-## The great feel of the IR boilerplate, now in Typescript
+## The great feel of the IR boilerplate, now in TypeScript

-An almost-direct port of the [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate) to Typescript
+An almost-direct port of the [Ignite IR Boilerplate](https://github.com/infinitered/ignite-ir-boilerplate) to TypeScript

 Currently includes: